10 Cool Things To Do in Santa Cruz, Tenerife

 The building hosts the Tenerife Symphony Orchestra and has a rich cultural program throughout the year.
 Assisting an opera must be a truly unique experience!

-I recommend to walk around the Auditorio as you’ll love to spot the painted VIP portraits on the rocks.
+I recommend walking around the Auditorio as you’ll love to spot the painted VIP portraits on the rocks.

 Whereas the Auditorio Adán Martín is emblematic for the avant-garde architecture, the old town around Concepción church makes you feel like in a colonial city in South America.